 Over the years we’ve also successfully engaged with Disney to promote improvements in their military discounts.

 When 2010’s Disney Armed Forces Salute started, Disney created a new rule that military members would only be allowed to make a single purchase of Disney Armed Forces Salute tickets.
-So if you wanted to be able to use all 6 allowed, you would have to buy them all at the same time, even if you might or might not be able to go again later.
+So if you wanted to be able to use all 6 thickets that were allowed, you would have to buy them all at the same time, even if you might or might not be able to go again later.
 When MDT pointed out to Disney they were discouraging repeat visits with this rule they dropped it like a hot Mr. Potato Head.
 This rule didn’t last 2 weeks!

 Prior to 2012 there was the issue of Mickey’s Not-So-Scary Halloween Party and Mickey’s Very Merry Christmas parties’ tickets being sold out prior to military families arriving on property to buy their discounted tickets.
 After discussions with MDT, WDW changed their policy, allowing the military to buy their tickets even if that night’s event was sold out.

 In 2013 we got Disneyland to drop their requirement that the military member enter the DLR theme parks with their guests every single time, allowing visits to separate parks or different arrival times.

 After FastPass+ was introduced at WDW, MDT pressed for earlier and earlier Disney Armed Forces Salute renewal announcements and ticket availability, so that the military community could make their 60-day FastPasses.